benquang/project4_pg_sql/README.md

-# Posgresql generate and insert transactional data with Optimization techniques and Dynamic Report
+# Work with PosgreSQL transactional data Project

 ## 📖 Overview
 Using sql to make